Mookaite Jasper Tumbled Stones media thumbnails

 Do the two formats have the same color palette?

 They come from the same deposit, but the color pattern of each tumbled stone is distinct regardless of the format.
-The small (24×18 mm) and large (37×24 mm) can have very different red-ochre combinations: it's part of the natural variability of the sedimentary formation.

 Is it durable for daily wear jewelry?

-Is there mookaite from other countries?
+Does mookaite exist in other countries?

 No. Mookaite as a geological material defined by its specific composition and color palette is exclusive to the Windalia formation of Mooka Creek.
-There are Australian jaspers from other areas with superficially similar colors, but they are not mookaite and do not share the same sedimentary history.

 Where can I read more about mookaite jasper?